 Consider their ages, how often they visit with and without their parents, and how many Grands you have in your life.

-Look over the list and see if any or all of these items would benefit you when your Grands are in your home.
+Look over the list of what to keep at a Grandparent’s house for baby and see if any or all of these items would benefit you when your Grands are in your home.

 A list of other gift guides can be found here.

 If you are long-distance and only see your Grands occasionally, it may be appropriate to borrow items from friends instead of purchasing them.